i Nature of the insurance and reinsurance market

 Accordingly, depending on the type of the insurance contract, the risk is transferred to the insurer as soon as the premium paid or the contract is concluded.

-The insurer's obligation to indemnify is subject to the occurrence of the identified risk and the occurrence of a loss as a result of the occurrence of such risk.
-However, if the risk occurs because of intentional acts of the insured, the insurer shall be released from liability and shall not reimburse the premiums paid.14
+The insurer's obligation to indemnify is subject to the occurrence of the identified risk and the occurrence of a loss as a result of the occurrence of the risk.
+However, if the risk occurs because of intentional acts of the insured, the insurer shall be released from liability and shall not reimburse the premiums paid.15

 Regarding the duty of disclosure before policy inception, the TCC provides that the policyholder is under a duty to disclose important facts that are, or should be, known to him or her.
-The TCC also provides that questions asked orally or in writing by the insurer are presumed important unless proven otherwise.
+The TCC also provides that questions asked verbally or in writing by the insurer are presumed to be important unless proven otherwise.

 The TCC, after confining the duty of the policyholder to the questions in a list provided by the insurer, explicitly provides an exception where facts were concealed in bad faith.
 In cases of non-compliance with the duty of disclosure before policy inception, the TCC provides alternative rights for withdrawal of the policy or asking for a change in the premium, both to be used within 15 days of becoming aware of the non-disclosure of important facts.
 When the request for a change in the premium has not been accepted within 10 days, the insurance will terminate automatically.